OntZ/machinemax-test/README.md

 5. `< Home` link on details page is enough (didn't implement a reusable header).

+6. Idle is more costly than off because you're wasting fuel, engine wear and operator hours, so I've plotted it as such in the history chart.

+7. History doesn't change randomly.
+Because in this case it does, there will be a less-than-pretty initial flicker in the details page when the new history replaces the old one.
+There would still be a flicker from one day to the next, though.
+The dates the graph is showed for are rendered, and will update with the fresh call, so this might be acceptable in an MVP, subject to PO, user testing etc. I'd be happy to hear how best to go about this.
+Potentially a graph which uses transitions would be nice.

 ## Potential caveats

 1. There aren't a lot of unit tests - ultimately it depends on your testing culture.
 I'm able and happy to adapt to whatever works for you.
 I'm also happy to discuss if you're open for it.
 Personally I believe things like "test reducer(action) results in expectedState" risk duplicating code and adding maintenance overhead as time goes on.
 Ultimately the end user doesn't care about whether the reducer updates the new state, they only care about their action going through and their data coming back.
 As such I would personally leave most testing to automated end-to-end suites running on live environments (mocking APIs also gets harder to maintain).
 I also don't personally test rendering snapshots, as again they need constant maintenance.
 I do test pure data processing functions though as they take no time at all to test, require little maintenance and provide enough value in terms of heavy lifting.
 As for automated tests, I don't at the moment know how to set up such a suite and have decided not to do so in the scope of this task.
 If you require devs maintaining them, I am again happy to learn how to do that and pitch in.